EMOTIONAL MAELSTROM: Clarion-Limestone's Hummell Places Fifth, DCC's Grieneisen Seventh in Javelin

 He won the District 9 championship with an effort of 177-5 last Friday.

-Hummell had his sights set on a gold at the state meet, but fell just short.
+Hummell set his sights on gold at the state meet but fell just short.

 “I was happy to get on the podium and medal,” Hummell said.
 “I just wish I could have placed higher.”